Asian shares lower, US futures up after S&P 500 sinks 3.5% | WTOP

 Shares also fell in Taiwan and Southeast Asia.

-Crude oil wavered between losses and gains after losing 5.7% on Wednesday.
-On Thursday, U.S. benchmark crude lost 26 cents to $37.12 per barrel in electronic trading on the New York Mercantile Exchange.
+Crude oil slipped further, with U.S. benchmark crude giving up 5 cents to $37.35 per barrel in electronic trading on the New York Mercantile Exchange.
+It tumbled 5.7% Wednesday on worries that an economy already weakened by the virus would consume even less energy and allow excess supplies to build higher.

 Investors’ hopes that Congress and the White House could soon offer more big support for the economy as it struggles through the pandemic have largely faded.
 House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin have continued their talks, but investors see little chance of a deal happening before Election Day next week.